 For the past decade, companies have had to contend with a series of large-scale macroeconomic disruptions, as well as associated pressures on costs and earnings.
 Now, as the global economy seeks ways to jumpstart growth, many companies are starting to increasingly focus on expansion.

-“I have seen companies rise and fall off the back of reputation, which has taught me the necessity of having a strong brand and identity,? he said. ?It takes years of work to build up trust and loyalty among customers and investors, however, all of this can be lost in the blink of an eye.
+With that in mind, firms have started to pay extra attention to the financial team.
+After all, the “evolved” CFO has been said to play a unique and critical role in providing insight, managing risk and ensuring that companies fully realise the potential value of growth strategy.
+This was the reasoning behind Alexander Filshie?s appointment, which came after World First recorded a 76 per cent year-on-year increase in revenue in 2015 as it continued to grow its business globally.
+Last year alone, World First helped more than 50,000 clients transfer over ?7bn around the world.
+But with over 20 years worth of experience working in banking and payments, it?s no surprise the company hired Filshie to develop its global function.
+Indeed, he?s learned quite a lot throughout his career ? but some key aspects stand out. ?I have seen companies rise and fall off the back of reputation, which has taught me the necessity of having a strong brand and identity,? he said. ?It takes years of work to build up trust and loyalty among customers and investors, however, all of this can be lost in the blink of an eye.
 Those in and out of the company also need to be able to understand the clear sense of purpose behind a business.
 It will help drive results and motivate staff to create a personalised culture, which will run right through the brand.
 Identity is the bedrock of a good business.”
 Read more about CFOs:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.